 Sometimes, you may get away with not paying any taxes on the gifts you give others or receive from them.
 But there may also be times when you have to give the IRS its fair share.

 The Internal Revenue Service’s tax regulations encourage American generosity in the form of gifts to family and friends while you’re alive.
 Gifts of cash, property and investments that don’t exceed your lifetime gift tax and your annual gift tax exclusion don’t create a tax bill for you or the recipient.

 The IRS applies the same limits to your children, parents, other relatives and even your friends.
 If your financial situation supports your gifting, small or large, there’s no reason to wait to share your wealth with others while you are living.

 The potential tax implications of gifts fall on the donor instead of the recipient.
 However, if you don’t exceed the exclusion limits, you won’t see a hike in your annual tax bite.

 Lifetime Gift Tax Exclusion

-Under 2020 tax laws, the IRS gives you a lifetime gift tax exemption of $11.58 million.
-Couples enjoy a $23.16 million lifetime gift tax exemption.
-In addition, married U.S. citizens may inherit an unlimited amount of property from their spouse, notes Smart Asset.
+Under 2021 tax laws, the IRS gives you a lifetime gift tax exemption of $11.7 million.
+Couples filing jointly enjoy double that amount with regard to the lifetime gift tax exemption.
+In addition, married U.S. citizens may inherit an unlimited amount of property from their spouse.
 Expect inflation to increase this lifetime limit in the future.

 Donor’s Annual Exclusion Limit